Oussamamez/globo-gym-dekstop-app-using-java/README.md

 # 💻 GloboGym

 ## 👀 About

-App for fictional gym "Globo Gym" created with JavaFX.
-It consists of over 50 classes and is robust system, which deliver a lot of functionalities to both users and employees.
-I spent many hours researching and designing all business cases to make the application as reliable as possible.
-Each feature has been developed with the greatest attention to detail to increase user comfort and reduce the susceptibility to errors.
-I also created responsive and intuitive UI, which makes app easy to navigate and use.
+Robust desktop application developed with usage of JavaFX designed to support major of operations of a modern fitness club.
+System has been carefully architected to address a wide range of business scenarios for both customers and employees.
+Development process involved deep research, precise modeling of use cases and rigorous attention to detail to ensure system reliability and intuitive UX.
+It covers all important business processes - user registration, membership management, scheduling, payments, role-based access and so on.

+Project demonstrates not only strong technical skills (Java, JavaFX, UI/UX design, OOP) but also ability to analyze real business requirements and translate them into robust, user-friendly solutions.
+It automates key operations, reduces human errors and enhances user experience with an intuitive, responsive interface.
+Also shows, how thoughtful system design can support digital transformation and improve efficiency of business in fitness industry.

 ## 🔧 Tech Stack

-- Java (OOP, Streams, Lambdas, Serialization)
+- Java 22 (OOP, Streams, Lambdas, Serialization)
 - JavaFX
 - Maven
 - CSS